bnnm/wwiser-utils/doc/NAMES.md

 For events, follow called IDs (see `tid`) and see what actions they trigger for hints.
 Events `BGM_Area_CampRoom_Out` and `BGM_Area_CampRoom_In` calls a SetState action that changes variable `4087916061` to value `on/off`.
 After some reversing that variable happens to be `BGM_Camp_Duck`.
 If values were `EN/JP`, that variable would have to do with `vocal` or `language`, etc.

 ### use words.py
 To help testing you can use this script: https://github.com/bnnm/wwiser-utils/blob/master/scripts/words.py (for advanced users).
 It automates some of the above tips.
-This is mainly useful when we already have a bunch of names (names are somewhat previsible) but are missing some others.
+This is mainly useful when we already have a bunch of names but are missing some others (names being are somewhat previsible).

 Basically make a `words.txt` list of things like `BGM_Vocal_Camp_Off`, launch `words.py` in the dir and it'll generate in `words_out.txt` a list of split parts (`BGM`, `BGM_Vocal_Camp` `Vocal_Camp_Off`, `Vocal_Camp`, `Vocal`, etc) from those words.
 This is useful because `Vocal` or `Vocal_Camp` are likely to be used as variable/values.
 It's best to start with all names we have, copy `wwnames.txt` and rename to `words.txt`.

 You can make `formats.txt` and add prefixes/suffixes: `%s`, `BGM_%s`, `BGM_%s_On`, `BGM_%s_Off`, `BGM_Play_%s`, etc. This will also make things that weren't in the original words, like `BGM_Play_Camp`, `BGM_Vocal_Camp_On` and so on (so you can target a certain type of names like missing `BGM_*`).
 Also remember last letter are auto-calculated, so a format like `%s_0` may find `BGM_Vocal_A` `BGM_Vocal_B`.

 Key here is we want quantity over quality.
-Just generate huge lists of possible names, rename `words_out.txtp` to `wwnames.txt` and let *wwiser* decide which names are good enough, as long as you have free memory big-ish files (ex. +300MB) are ok.
+Just generate huge lists of possible names, rename `words_out.txtp` to `wwnames.txt` and let *wwiser* decide which names are good enough, as long as you have free memory big-ish files (ex. +300MB) are ok (you may want to split giant words lists as they take a lot of memory).
 You can get a bunch of false positives this way, but most should be obviously fake like `BGM_Voca4` (a few may need to be checked how are they used in the `.xml`).

+Because splitting removes `_` (`_Vocal` won't be added), sometimes it's useful to add `_%s` and `%s_` as formats, as some game use names like `_01`.
+You can also try using the `-j` so words are joined without `_`, though not many games join words like `VocalCamp`.

 If there is a `fnv.txt` present with some ID numbers, instead of writing all generated words it'll only write words that match one of those IDs.
 Remember missing names can be created with *wwiser* using `-sl -sm`.

 For the daring you can use the combinator feature. `words.py -c N` takes `words.txt` and tries all combinations of N parts (`formats.txt` are also applied after those combinations).
 For example from `BGM`, `Vocal`, `Camp` `Desert` in `words.txt`, `-c 3` makes `BGM_Desert_Camp`, `BGM_Vocal_Desert` `Vocal_Camp_BGM` `Desert_BGM_Vocal` and so on.
 Many will be useless but again, quantity over quality.
 You can squeeze out a few names this way.

 Downside is that many words + high `-c N` = humongous number of results.
 So `words.txt` here should be restricted to mostly relevant words (remove `Desert` if you aren't trying to find events related to that).
 Best is to combine with `fnv.txt` to reverse only, since generated `.txt` can be +GBs big otherwise.
-Try `-c 2` and see if some names worked, reduce words and try `-c 3`. `-c 4` is possible but could take a few hours, `-c 5` and beyond may take ages.
-Add `-S` to disable the *split words by _* feature to fine tune your word count too.
+Try `-c 2` and see if some names worked, reduce words and try `-c 3`. `-c 4` is possible but could take many hours, `-c 5` and beyond may take ages.
+Total words and current word is printed every now and then so you can estimate time it'll take.

 A more specialized version is using `words.py -p`. this takes `words.txt`, that must be divided into "sections", and makes permutations of those sections to create combo words.
 For example:
 ```